continuationlabs/insync/README.md

   criteria.
 * `callback(err, results)` - A callback which is called after all the `iterator` functions have finished, or an error occurs.
 Results is the items from the original `arr` sorted by the values returned by the `iterator` calls.
+Optional.

 __Example__